 The Greek word pneuma that is translated as spirit in most passages in the New Testament may sometimes refer to breath, according to Strong’s Concordance.
 However, Strong’s also states that pneuma can refer to “the rational soul.”

 So, what does the Bible say that can help resolve this matter?
-The following scripture passages from the New King James Version of the Bible support the belief that the spirit that humans possess is eternal, rather than being just the breath that gives them mortal life.
+The following scriptures support the belief that the spirit that humans possess is eternal, rather than being just the breath that gives a person mortal life.

 Luke 23:46: [W]hen Jesus had cried out with a loud voice, He said, “Father, into Your hands I commend My spirit.”
 And having said this, He breathed His last.